ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 ### "type" {#type}

-The "type" member is a JSON string containing a URI reference {{RFC3986}} that identifies the problem type.
+The "type" member is a JSON string containing a URI reference {{URI}} that identifies the problem type.
 Consumers MUST use the "type" URI (after resolution, if necessary) problem's primary identifier.

 When this member is not present, its value is assumed to be "about:blank".

 If the type URI is a locator (e.g., those with a "http" or "https" scheme), dereferencing it SHOULD provide human-readable documentation for the problem type (e.g., using HTML {{HTML5}}).
 However, consumers SHOULD NOT automatically dereference the type URI, unless they do so when providing information to developers (e.g., when a debugging tool is in use).

-When "type" contains a relative URI, it is resolved relative to the document's base URI, as per {{RFC3986, Section 5}}.
+When "type" contains a relative URI, it is resolved relative to the document's base URI, as per {{URI, Section 5}}.
 However, using relative URIs can cause confusion, and they might not be handled correctly by all implementations.

 For example, if the two resources "https://api.example.org/foo/bar/123" and "https://api.example.org/widget/456" both respond with a "type" equal to the relative URI reference "example-problem", when resolved they will identify different resources ("https://api.example.org/foo/bar/example-problem" and "https://api.example.org/widget/example-problem" respectively).
 As a result, it is RECOMMENDED that absolute URIs be used in "type" when possible, and that when relative URIs are used, they include the full path (e.g., "/types/123").

 The type URI can also be a non-resolvable URI.
-For example, the tag URI scheme {{?RFC4151}} can be used to uniquely identify problem types:
+For example, the tag URI scheme {{TAG}} can be used to uniquely identify problem types:

 ~~~
 tag:mnot@mnot.net,2021-09-17:OutOfLuck